arriIsHere/arri.tech/src/index.md

 ## Projects

 I spend most of my development time with work and like to spend my free time outdoors!
+However there are some side projects I have made for fun!
+Feel free to check them out.
 <span class="ascii-art" role="img" aria-hidden="true" aria-label="ascii smiley face">:)</span>

 ### Brewlab